 pressure is reduced.
 See Memory management best practices

 If Memorystore is undergoing a BGSAVE operation due to an export or full sync replication and an OOM condition occurs, the child process is killed.
 In this case the BGSAVE operation fails and the Redis node server remains available.

 To guarantee replication and snapshot creation under all circumstances we advise keeping memory utilization less than 50% during important operations like export, scaling, etc. You can manually trigger export or failover to see the performance impact of these operations.

 Memorystore provides metrics on CPU usage and the connection count for each node.
 We recommend that you allocate enough overhead so that the loss of a single availability zone can be tolerated.
-This means that you should keep the CPU utilization of replicas at or below 50%.
-This way, if one of three zones is unavailable the remaining replicas run at 75%.
+The ideal target may vary based on the number of replicas and usage patterns but a good starting point is to keep replica CPU usage below 50%.

 Individual nodes may experience high usage if client usage patterns are unbalanced, or if failover operations result in an unbalanced connection distribution.
 In this case, we recommend that you periodically close your connections to allow Memorystore to automatically rebalance connections.
 Memorystore does not rebalance open connections.